stecaron/intro-hockey-analytics/README.md

 This folder contains all R scripts used for this project.

+# documentation

+Here we explain in more details the methods and concepts used throughout this project.

 # packrat

 This folder contains all packages used for this project.